Use This Amazon Restricted Keyword List to Stay Compliant When Using AI

 Sometimes, you can create negative keywords for your own benefit, too (e.g., if you sell luxury products, you might want to add negative words like “affordable,” “free,” or “cheap” into your AI).

-This also means you’ll need to either have a dedicated editor on your team or an AI tool with a well-versed understanding of these restricted keywords to be able to constantly update your listings.
+This also means you’ll need to either have a dedicated keyword compliance editor on your team or an AI tool with a well-versed understanding of these restricted keywords to be able to constantly update your listings.

-AI solutions, like Describely, have a readymade list of Amazon restricted keywords, which you can leverage through their content editor.
+AI solutions, like Describely, have a readymade list of Amazon restricted keywords, which you can leverage through the content editor.
 Alternatively, you can also create your own negative keywords that you don’t want the AI model to use.

 What are the risks of using restricted keywords in your Amazon product listings?

-The most common disadvantage of using these keywords is lowered product rankings (your product will get pushed to the bottom of the barrel even if the keywords are hidden or if they’re only being used on the backend).
+The most common disadvantage of using these keywords is lowered product search rankings (your product will get pushed to the bottom of the barrel even if the keywords are hidden or if they’re only being used on the backend).

-Ultimately, if this happens often enough, Amazon will remove your product listings from the platform and/or suspend your account as a seller.
+If you use restricted keywords often enough, Amazon will remove your product listings from the platform and/or suspend your account as a seller.

 Aside from these two major threats, you also risk ruining company financials or goodwill.
 That’s to say, Amazon can easily penalize a seller through penalties and fines for using the keywords, and they can just as easily not show your product ads to customers, resulting in wasted ad spend.